 - Air Adventures – Go beyond and experience unique and foreign adventures by taking a scenic flight from Puerto Vallarta.

 - Whale Watching Photo Safari – An intimate photography experience of watching North Pacific humpbacks whale.
 This whale watching photo safari provides a closer look at the world in which these magnificent animals live.

 - Las Caletas Beach Hideaway – Enjoy a fun-filled boat ride to Las Caletas beach hideaway.
 You can swim, snorkel, paddle board and kayak in the warm, clear waters of the cove.
 The kids can add thrill and excitement to the Kids Adventure Park.
 You can also arrange a Las Caletas whale watching tour.
 Make the Sea Lion Encounter program as a part of your magical day at Las Caletas.

 - Yelapa & Majahuitas – Visit isolated fishing villages, meet the locals, hike to the waterfall, and snorkel and kayak in the warm waters.

 - Rhythms of The Night – Experience an enchanting evening at the secluded cove of Las Caletas beach hideaway.
-Rhythms of the night dance performance brings Mexico’s mythological past into life and illustrates how ancient pre-Columbian religions and beliefs influenced the myths, legends, and cultures ofMexico.
-Haunting flutes and pulsating drums summon you along a torch-lit path to a pyramid set in the shadowy jungle.
-Enjoy a sumptuous candlelight dinner and open-bar with a wide selection of beverages while enjoying the beautiful view of the cove from your seaside table.
+Rhythms of the night dance performance bring Mexico’s storied past to life and illustrates how ancient pre-Columbian religions and beliefs influenced the myths, legends, and cultures ofMexico.
+Haunting flutes and pulsating drums summon you along a torch-lit path to a pyramid set in the dark jungle.
+Enjoy a sumptuous candlelight dinner and open-bar with a broad selection of beverages while enjoying the beautiful view of the cove from your seaside table.

-- Sunset Sailing – Pamper yourself in the glow of a romantic Mexican sunset on comfortable and luxurious Baneteau yachts.
+- Sunset Sailing – Pamper yourself in the glow of a romantic Mexican sunset on comfortable and luxurious Beneteau yachts.